JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 If the relationship exists, the related `Person` entities are added to the list of results.

-Relationships can still chained within an optional traversal.
+Relationships can still be chained within an optional traversal.
 The query below will return a list of `Device` owned by a `Person` that is a `User` and `User` entities that do not have the indirect relationship to the `Device`.